 "I started pretty early with piano lessons when I was 7 years old.
 A black '57 Wurlitzer spinet that my parents bought new in Atlanta was my practice piano.
 It's the same model that Sun Studio in Memphis used to record Elvis, Jerry Lee Lewis, Johnny Cash and Carl Perkins - I still have it, although I don't play it much these days."

 One of Rick's biggest musical influences was his time spent as a radio DJ in the 70's & 80's.
 "My love of Top-40 radio led to a major in broadcasting at the University of Tennessee," Rick says.
 "But I didn't just play those songs on the air.
 I loved playing Beach Boys & Chicago tunes on the Wurlitzer."

 Rick got an early taste of public performance when he began playing piano in church as a teenager.
 "Mom was a church pianist & organist and Dad played guitar & sang in church, so my brothers & I got an early education in the spiritual power of music.
 There's no doubt those gospel songs helped lead me to faith in Christ when I was 12."
 Rick's teen years set the pattern for decades of service as a church pianist.
 Along the way, he earned a master's degree in music and accompanied legendary artists like The 5th Dimension's Marilyn McCoo & Billy Davis Jr., gospel great Alvin Slaughter of Brooklyn Tabernacle, and American Idol finalist Phil Stacey.

-While Christmas Love pointed the way for Rick musically, launching a quiet-music station online set his course as a recording musician.
+While Christmas Love pointed the way for Rick musically, launching an online quiet-music station set his course as a recording musician.
 The Cove quickly found a receptive audience, climbing into the top-10 of 138 new-age stations on Live365.com in just a year.
 "In the process of getting The Cove on the air, I fell in love with that music.
 Chris Botti, Kevin Kern, Dominic Miller, Mark Baldwin and many other wonderful artists inspired me to record Endless in 2014.
 Just as with The Cove, the aim for my recorded music is to 'replenish your spirit.'"